scalable-react/scalable-react-boilerplate/README.md

 * [ ] Implement a Rails like component generator

 ### Acknowledgements

-This project began its life as a fork of the [React Redux Simple Starter](https://github.com/RyanCCollins/react-redux-simple-starter).
+This boilerplate began its life as a fork of the [React Redux Simple Starter](https://github.com/RyanCCollins/react-redux-simple-starter) project and was setup as a starter project for the Udacity Alumni Web application open-source project.

 It was created by several of the members of the Udacity Alumni product infrastructure team, including:
 * [Ryan Collins](https://github.com/RyanCCollins)